toledompm/qubectl/README.md

 # Q
-Kubectl query plugin, `q` queries the namespace for a pod and prompts the user for selection, after which it will forward the selected pod to a provided kubectl command.
+The `q` plugin queries the namespace for a pod and prompts the user for selection, after which it will forward the selected pod to a provided kubectl command.
 Some commands are handled directly by `q` and require further input from the user, simpler use cases should be handled by the `custom` command.

 ![example-pf.gif](./docs/images/example.gif)